ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Emulators/iGameGear/ReadMe from Keripo.txt

 - Files with a ".gg" or ".sms" extension have their default action set to iGameGear.
 - Rom files should be placed in the "Roms" folder.
-  Public domain rom files can be optained through various internet websites while commercial rom files should be dumped from real GG/SMS game cartriages (downloading commercial roms that you do not own is ILLEGAL).
+  Public domain rom files can be obtained through various internet websites while commercial rom files should be dumped from real GG/SMS game cartridges (downloading commercial roms that you do not own is ILLEGAL).
 Public domain roms can be found at: http://www.pdroms.de/files/gamegear/ and http://www.pdroms.de/files/mastersystem/